 Tip: Do not spend tons of money on expensive ramekins.
 You can get them from Daiso at $2 each.
 Or if you have a muffin tray, use that.

-Bake for 8-10 mins, until side of the cake is set, middle is soft but not wobbly.
+Bake for 8-10 mins, until the side of the cake is set, the middle is soft but not wobbly.

 Let it cool for about 5 mins, run a paring knife or butter knife along the side of the cake.

-Invert cake on serving plate, it should come out easily.
+Invert cake on a serving plate, it should come out easily.